How do you limit hunger? It’s a question that I get a lot, and it’s even something I have personally struggled with over the years.

 - Umami – Bonito flakes, for instance (Read More: Umami)

 So, there we have it.
-We’ve profiled 13 ways that you can start feeling less full, in both ways that are sustainable and good for your long-term health.
+We’ve profiled 13 ways that you can start feeling less hungry, in both ways that are sustainable and good for your long-term health.

 Dr. C’s gift for figuring out what really works has helped hundreds of thousands of people reverse thyroid disease, lose weight, diabetes, and regain energy.
 Learn more about the surprising story that started his quest.